wp-plugins/bulletproof-security/readme.txt

 = Do Idle Session Logout (ISL) or Auth Cookie Expiration (ACE) affect all website visitors to your website? =

 The Idle Session Logout (ISL) javascript code is only loaded if a User is logged into your website (depends on your ISL option settings for User Accounts/Roles) and is specific to only that User's Browser/Client Browser and Login Session.
 Auth Cookie Expiration (ACE) is a WordPress Authentication Cookie that is set when a User logs into your website.
 Visitors that visit your website that are not logged into your website are not affected in any way by ISL or ACE.

-= Can Idle Session Logout (ISL) be used to log all Users out of a site?
-Can ISL be used to prevent anyone from logging into a site? =
-Yes.
-If you set the Idle Session Logout Time in Minutes to 0 then this will logout all logged in Users and also logout a User as soon as they login. <strong>CAUTION:</strong> If you do NOT enter your User Account name in the ISL User Account Exceptions text box then you will also be logged out of the site and will not be able to login to the site.
-If you accidentally lock yourself out of your site then use the BPS Pro XTF tools Turn Off|Deactivate Idle Session Logout (ISL) XTF Form option if you have BPS Pro installed.
-For BPS free, use FTP or your web host control panel file manager and edit the /bulletproof-security/bulletproof-security.php file and change: <code>if ( $BPS_ISL_options['bps_isl'] == 'On' ) {</code>  to:  <code>if ( $BPS_ISL_options['bps_isl'] == '0' ) {</code> (you are changing the value from "On" to "0").
-Log into your site, go to the ISL page and change/fix your ISL settings.

 = Can the Idle Session Logout Time be changed while Users are logged in or after a User has already logged in? =